 - are expected to result in some actions

-Formulation within the meeting
+Formulation with the meeting

 We must discuss the relationship with the formulation.
 Formulation by the team involved with a patient requires a meeting where team members can share information and interpretations, and analyses are debated and discussed.
 The formulation is the bedrock on which rehabilitation is built, and it is the bridge linking the problem and its assessment to the actions undertaken.
-Therefore it is not surprising that one meeting often encompasses both formulation and planning.
+Therefore it is not surprising that one meeting often encompasses formulation and planning.
 Unfortunately, though some discussion of causes, prognosis etc., occurs, a traditional formulation is rarely reached and agreed upon.
 It happens because it must, but its importance is not acknowledged.

 Thus, though it may seem more efficient to combine formulation with planning, there are risks: